Saran-nns/huggingtext/README.md

 # HuggingText

 **HuggingText** is a simple Python API for classifying and analysing sentiment in text.
-It depends on the PyPi package `germansentiment` at a backend to detect sentiment in German texts.
+This microservice template depends on the PyPi package `germansentiment` at the backend to detect sentiment in German texts.
 The `germansentiment`itself is build on top of BERT architecture open sourced by Huggingface.

 For more detailed read please visit [germansentiment](https://pypi.org/project/germansentiment/) and [BERT HuggingFace](https://huggingface.co/transformers/model_doc/bert.html)